Camp Chabad | Inclusion Program

 Rockwern Academy | Tuition Scholarships and Administrative Positions

 Rockwern Academy is a pluralistic community Jewish day school that educates pre-school students through middle school.
 The Jewish Federation of Cincinnati supports Tuition Scholarships for those who demonstrate need.
-In 2013, allocations began supporting nurse, guidance counselor, and accountant positions at the school (this is a partner program with CHDS).

 UC Dept of Judaic Studies | Lichter Lecture Series